RgbTrouw/Games/README.md

  The main character uses a magical wand.
 The wand can pe freely moved or locked in place.
 It also identifies different objects it is pointing at.

 An element of leafs is swirling around the data object which serves as player's base.
-In some versions the element can be summoned around the neighbouring fields and recalled.
+In some of the versions the element can be summoned around the neighbouring fields and recalled.

 A frost tower is generating snow, keeping the base cool.